content-services/content-sources-backend/pkg/event/README.md

   definition.
 We define the schema following
   [this specification](https://json-schema.org/specification.html).
-  The `schema.go` file define structs and validation methods which will allow to validate a message before to produce it, and before it is consumed by the handler.
+  The `schema.go` file define structs and validation methods which will enable validating a message before producing it, and before it is consumed by the handler.
 * **message**: Auto-generated code which represent the golang struct for the message produced and consumed in relation to